jptacek/JPtacek.com/src/documents/2014/12/angularJS-further-with-directives/index.html.md

 It has been several months since my last Angular blog post.
 More are coming.
 I have a plan for all of this, ultimately we will create an application that is the periodic table, done AngularJS style.

+You can either visit [http://angularperiodic.azurewebsites.net/](http://angularperiodic.azurewebsites.net/) to see the code in action and as always find the code out on [GitHub](https://github.com/jptacek/AngularPeriodic).

 Thanks for reading!

 <script type="text/javascript" src="/2014/12/angularJS-further-with-directives/js/chemistryApp.js"></script>
 <script type="text/javascript" src="/2014/12/angularJS-further-with-directives/js/chemistryController.js"></script>